 In our experience, we have found that when you need your trusted IT company to come to the rescue, they do.
 Just knowing they are on their way with a solution is a big relief.
 On the flip side, reaching out in a crisis with no prior relationship may put you at a disadvantage from a negotiating standpoint.
 And, you may have to wait until established clients are served.

-So, if computers are critical to your operations, we recommend creating a relationship with THE BEST IT company/person you can afford.
-If we know a trusted resource in your region, we’ll be glad to make a recommendation.
-If not, our next best suggestion: ask someone you know who is on top of these things themselves.
+So, if computers are critical to your operations, we recommend creating and maintaining a relationship with THE BEST IT company/person you can afford.
+You may want to ask someone you know who is on top of these technical things.
 Whoever they use may be your best bet.

 Why am I bringing up this topic now, and where do failing websites fit into this triumvirate of calamities?
 Because, websites also need regular maintenance beyond additions and updates to content.